cs2113-f24/cs2113-f24.github.io/j-units/other_languages.md

 print(":)")
 ```

-First, you get a different result if you run this in the python interpreter, versus running it as a file.
+First, you get a different result if you run this in the python interpreter, versus running it as a file (because a `print` statement in python actually returns `None`).
 If you run each line above, individually, you get a different answer than running them together.
 Gross!
 For the latter, the output is:
 `4 9 14 19 24 30 36 43 49 56 63 70 78 86 94 102 110 :)`

 Best of luck to you understanding how that happened if you're a python novice.
 Here's a more digestible way to write the same code: